 Certain medicines without prescription cannot also be brought into Qatar.
 You may look up nricafe for a detailed listing of whatever is not permitted into Qatar.

 During the fasting month of Ramadan, it is illegal for adults to have food or drink in public.
 Though in schools the non-muslim kids are permitted to take food.
-In fact all restaurants remain closed from dawn to dusk.
-But after sunset, most restaurants and malls remain open till late night, and there is so much of activity during this time.
+In fact, all restaurants remain closed from dawn to dusk.
+But after sunset, most restaurants and malls remain open till late at night, and there is so much activity during this time.

 Average expenses in Qatar

-The funda of living in the middle east is that the income here is tax free.
-Though other gulf countries are rumoured to be looking up the prospects of levying tax on income, here in Qatar atleast till now there is no tax on income.
+The funda of living in the middle east is that the income here is tax-free.
+Though other gulf countries are rumored to be looking up the prospects of levying a tax on income, here in Qatar at least till now there is no tax on income.

-Currency of Qatar is the Qatari Riyal (QR) , which as of today (29.5.19) is valued at USD 0.27 for a Riyal.
+Currency of Qatar is the Qatari Riyal (QR), which as of today (15.11.19) is valued at USD 0.27 for a Riyal.
 The Qatari Riyal has been very stable with regard to the USD, ever since I have been here.
-Though the Indian rupee which was Rs 12/- per Qatari Riyal in 2012, is Rs 19.20/- as of today.
+Though the Indian rupee which was Rs 12/- per Qatari Riyal in 2012, is Rs 19.72/- as of today.

 But you can definitely save quite some bucks, though this totally dependant on your spending spree.
-Lets assume that you are in a job with family status, where your employer takes care of most of your major expenses – Housing, medical expenses, kids education & travelling to your hometown.
+Let us assume that you are in a job with family status, where your employer takes care of most of your major expenses – Housing, medical expenses, kids’ education & traveling to your hometown.